Dagmawialebachew/Offline-Attendance-System/README.md

 # Offline-Attendance-System
 Project Description

 -OAS is an attendance-taking system developed for instructors who use paper-based systems currently.
--The system imports student names from a CSV file and makes teachers mark attendance through a simple command-line interface.
--Key feature: Attendance is recorded as dated CSV files to be used afterwards.
--The solution decreases wastage of paperworks, makes it more precise, and simulates integration with a university database in a beginner-friendly approach.
+The system imports student names from a CSV file and makes teachers mark attendance through a simple command-line interface.
+Key feature: Attendance is recorded as dated CSV files to be used afterwards.
+The solution decreases wastage of paperworks, makes it more precise, and simulates integration with a university database in a beginner-friendly approach.

-Tools & Technologies Used
+Tools & Technologies Used:

--Python
--Built-in `csv` module
--Git & GitHub
+-Python, Built-in `csv` module, Git & GitHub

-Features
+Features:

--Load student list from a CSV file
--Mark attendance as Present (P) or Absent (A) for each student -Save results in a new file named with today’s date (e.g., attendance_2025-05-20.csv) -Works fully offline
+-Load student list from a CSV file, Mark attendance as Present (P) or Absent (A) for each student, Save results in a new file named with today’s date (e.g., attendance_2025-05-20.csv), Works fully offline

 How to setup and run the project